 Keep in mind that there is no one way to invest that will always be the best way to invest nor shield you from losing money.
 No investment approach will always beat the market.
-What I’m about to share is simply designed to keep you invested in the stronger markets and avoid those which are doing poorly.
-But again, there are no guarantees that such objectives will be achieved.
+Every strategy has its pros and cons.

-Before we get to the nuts and bolts of one possible mutual fund strategy, I want to tell you how NOT to invest.
+Before we get to the nuts and bolts of a few possible mutual fund strategies, I want to tell you how NOT to invest.
 Some people want to take short-cuts.
 While I understand that, I also know from my experience that this can be very costly.
 One such mistake is investing based on your gut.
 According to my experience, that usually ends up in disaster.
 You might get a couple of calls right but over a lifetime of investing, it’s usually a loser.
 Let’s get to work.

 1. Your Objective

 Remember, your goal is to grow your money over the long-term to achieve your financial goals.
-Short-term results aren’t important, long-term results are.
+Short-term results aren’t important; long-term results are.
 That doesn’t mean you can buy a few funds and just ignore them for years and years.
 Indeed, if you are reading this post, it’s because you want an alternative to buy and hold because of its inherent limitations.